UTD-FAST-Lab/ECSTATIC/INSTALL.md

 `source ./venv/bin/activate`

-You should see your shell prompt preceded with (.venv) or something similar, which indicates that you have activated the virtual environment.
+You should see your shell prompt preceded with (.venv), which indicates that you have activated the virtual environment.

 In order to install ECSTATIC's dependencies, run